 The Northern Harrier is found in all parts of Ohio and lives in the state during the winter months.
 When the bird is not in Ohio, it spends the summers down in Mexico.
 This is a medium-sized Harrier.
 The Northern Harrier is endangered in Ohio and tends to stay in the Northern part of the state.
-The Northern Harrier is a type of hawk that lives in the Midwestern United States and can also be found in Illinois, Michigan and Indiana as well.
+The Northern Harrier is a type of hawk that lives in the Midwestern United States and can also be found in Illinois, Michigan, and Indiana.
 This Hawk tends to have a reddish body and black wingtips.
 They have a dark brown back and white underparts.

 These guys just love living in Forests and Woodland!
-They are on the large size for Hawks, so they enjoy eating prey such as small mammals and other small birds.
+They are large for hawks, so they enjoy eating prey such as small mammals and other small birds.
 They can be found in all quarters of Ohio.
 These guys also like to chill out in quiet areas that have rotten wood and logs.
 The Red-Shouldered hawk is one of the most common hawks in North America.
 Unfortunately, it is currently listed as an endangered species.
 Whilst this bird does have a wide range across Ohio, this is a home bird and lives in Ohio all year round.
 It has a bright red chest and black wings.

 The red-tailed hawk is a bird of prey that likes to live and relax in forests.
 These Hawks are not exclusive to North America, they can also be found in parts of Europe.
-They like to scavenge for food and they enjoy a wide range of different foods such as worms, rabbits, eggs, snakes, fish, lizards and frogs.
+They like to scavenge for food and they enjoy a wide range of different foods such as worms, rabbits, eggs, snakes, fish, lizards, and frogs.
 The red-tailed hawk is the most commonly found Hawk in North America.
 These cheeky chaps are also known for being extremely versatile and being able to adapt to different situations.

 Ohio is an ideal place for them to live as Ohio is host to an abundance of the red-tailed hawk diet.
 These birds tend to enjoy hunting on the prairies and grasslands.
 These birds are also very fast when they find their prey and the prey don’t tend to have much of a chance of escaping.
 The red-tailed hawk can get to 20 inches long and can weigh a hefty 3 pounds.
 The bird’s wings are black and they have white patches on their shoulders.
 Their head is black with white speckles.